zbinlin/rx-hotkeys/README.md

 keyManager.addCombination(saveConfig);
 ```

-3. Add a Key SequenceRegister a shortcut for a sequence of keys, like the Konami code.
+### 3. Add a Key Sequence

+Register a shortcut for a sequence of keys, like the Konami code.

 ```typescript
 const konamiConfig: KeySequenceConfig = {